carpentries-incubator/web-scraping-python/episodes/dynamic-websites.md

 Selenium can simulate different browsers like Chrome, Firefox, Safari, and others.
 For now, we’ll use Chrome.
 When you run the following line of code, a new Google Chrome window will open.
-Don’t close it— this is the browser that Selenium is controlling to interact with the webpage.
+Don’t close it, this is the browser that Selenium is controlling to interact with the webpage.

 Later in the lesson, we’ll learn how to run headless browser sessions.
 Headless means the browser runs in the background without opening a visible window or user interface, which is useful for automation tasks and running scripts on servers.